-A practical course for acupuncturists combining diagnosis and treatment of women from pre-conception to pregnancy related conditions to post-birth replenishment.
-In addition, the treatment of male fertility issues is also covered.
+A post graduate online course for acupuncturists combining diagnosis and treatment of women from pre-conception to pregnancy related conditions to post-birth replenishment.

 Acupuncture is a popular treatment choice for infertility and for women looking to avoid medication during pregnancy.
 This course builds on undergraduate training in these areas to fully equip attendees to increase effectiveness and confidence.

 Read the interview with Jill Glover on the importance of acupuncture and women’s health.